spatialos/gdk-for-unity/docs/welcome.md

 > **It finished building when:** You see the following message in the Unity Console: `Completed build for Cloud target`

-After the build has successfully finished, the `gdk-for-unity-fps-starter-project/build/assembly` should contain the following files:
+After the build has successfully finished, the `gdk-for-unity-fps-starter-project/build/assembly` folder should contain the following files:
 ```text
     worker
         ├── SimulatedPlayerCoordinator@Linux.zip